kgn/LinenClipView/README.md

 pattern stationary(`[NSGraphicsContext setPatternPhase:]`) and [@caffeinatedapp](https://twitter.com/#!/caffeinatedapp) for figuring out a fix to the scrollbars on Lion(the complicated `hitTest` code).

 The background patterns included with this project are from [@minimalpatterns](http://www.minimal-patterns.com).

+**LinenClipView** is available under the MIT license.
+See the LICENSE file for more info.